AlexanderAllen-zz/Vault/README.md

 ## Example Vagrant configuration

 The [Ansible provisioner](http://docs.vagrantup.com/v2/provisioning/ansible.html) for Vagrant provides Ansible Vault support via the `ansible.ask_vault_pass` and `ansible.vault_password_file` options for your `Vagrantfile`.
-You can only use one at a time.
+You can only use one of these options at a time.

 ```
   # Setup provisioning with an ansible playbook